TREASURIES-Prices dip as investors buy stocks; eyes on Boston

 Prices for benchmark 10-year notes fell 6/32 to yield 1.707 percent, from 1.686 percent late on Thursday.

-Developments in the hunt for the Boston Marathon bombers riveted markets.
+Also riveting markets was news of the hunt for the Boston Marathon bombers.
 Monday's explosions at the race had sent bond prices higher in a bid for safety.

 The usually bustling streets of Boston's financial district were nearly bare on Friday as staff worked from home during a virtual lockdown of the city.